 - The English spellings of Icelandic words often vary which can make inputting locations into GPS or Google Maps a bit tricky.
 Be patient.
 Some quick tips is that generally: æ = ae, ð = d, and Þ = th.

 - Pay attention to your rental car agreement and insurance coverage as car parts and repairs are very expensive in Iceland.
-Things that are not likely to be covered include wind damage, damage due to an animal, water damage, and anything related to driving the Highland roads (F roads).
+Things that are not likely to be covered include wind damage, sand damage, damage due to an animal, water damage, and anything related to driving the Highland roads (F roads).

 - Drive defensively.
 Know that there are going to be other people out there on the road who have never driven in winter conditions, in Iceland, or on the right side of the road.
 There are also (foolishly) those who have NEVER driven anywhere before!
 Keep a safe distance from others and avoid people who appear to be driving erratically or irresponsibly.